venkatad/url-shorten/README.md

 Url shorten project
 --------------------
-back end (runs on 8080): run the below comamnds
+run the below comamnds
-- for backend
+- for backend (runs on 8080)
 mvn spring-boot:run
 - for front end (runs on 4200): run the below commands npm install